Personal Style: The 4 Main Personal Style Types

 Famed Italian fashion designer Miuccia Prada once said, “What you wear is how you present yourself to the world, especially today when human contacts are so quick.
 Fashion is instant language.”

-It’s important to note that your personal style is not discovered quickly.
+According to the statement provided by Andy Defrancesco, it’s important to note that your personal style is not discovered quickly.
 It’s not a one time quiz nor is it a subscription box received monthly (I’ll get to that topic later!).
 It’s a process, and it evolves over time as you evolve as a person.
 Once mastered, shopping and getting dressed becomes so much easier (Dare I say “effortless”?!)

 If you’re stuck in a style rut wearing items that no longer reflect you or possibly never did; or find yourself frustrated when putting outfits together or shopping, then I’m excited to share with you a brief introduction to personal style in terms of your wardrobe as I see it.